quevivasbien/henrylang/README.md

 # henrylang

 `henry` is a language designed for lobsters.
-It is a functional language intended mostly for mathematical computation.

 ## Features